Generating photons from vacuum with counter rotating wave interaction: Dynamics of the Rabi model in the Heisenberg picture

 and

-Note that, With Eq.~\eqref{eq:expect_ABC}, A. Vardi and J. R. Anglin derive the dynamical equations of the Bose-Einstein condensate (BEC) and predict the quantum break time~\cite{PhysRevLett.86.568}.
-Here we find that, to obtain almost accurate results for our problem we need to use Eq.~\eqref{eq:expect_ABCD} to derive of the non-linear dynamical equations of the Rabi model.
+Using Eq.~\eqref{eq:expect_ABC}, Vardi and Anglin derived the dynamical equations for the Bose-Einstein condensate and predicted the quantum break time~\cite{PhysRevLett.86.568}.
+For our problem, we find that achieving nearly accurate results requires the use of Eq.~\eqref{eq:expect_ABCD} to derive the nonlinear dynamical equations for the Rabi model.